-On May 21, Gov. Ralph Northam signed SB 2/ HB 972 into law, which decriminalizes up to one ounce of marijuana.
-In doing so, Virginia became the 27th state to decriminalize simple marijuana possession The new law goes into effect on July 1, 2020.
+In May 2020, Gov. Ralph Northam signed SB 2/ HB 972 into law, which decriminalizes up to one ounce of marijuana.
+In doing so, Virginia became the 27th state to decriminalize simple marijuana possession The new law went into effect on July 1, 2020.

-The new law will make possession of one ounce or less of marijuana a civil penalty punishable by a $25 fine.
+Under the new law, possession of one ounce or less of marijuana is a civil penalty punishable by up to a $25 fine.
 It also creates a workgroup to study legalization.
 You can read a full summary of the bill here.

 This reform is long overdue.
-Under current law, marijuana possession is a criminal offense punishable by up to 30 days in jail and/or up to a $500 fine.
+Previously, marijuana possession was a criminal offense punishable by up to 30 days in jail and/or up to a $500 fine.
 Polling has shown that 83 percent of Virginians support replacing criminal convictions for marijuana possession with a fine, and 61 percent support ending prohibition all together.

 Virginia's quasi-medical marijuana law keeps improving